 Irrelevant problem

 Some startupers focus on ideas that are not viable.
 The problem might be insignificant and doesn’t need solving.
 It also might already have a solution and their product can’t offer anything original.
-In this case, they just will be a copycat.
-Thorough analysis will help you spot the opportunity and fill a gap in the market.

 Striving for perfection

-Tips to Get Your MVP off the Ground Faster
+Tips to get your MVP off the ground faster

 Fixed time, variable scope